zeljkofilipin/filipin.eu/_posts/2021/2021-11-30-working-remotely.md

 # Internet

 I never had to pay much for the internet (even in 2005) and it worked well most of the time.
 I had some trouble with routers, but not much.
 Today, probably the cheapest wired internet you can buy would work just fine.
-If you work from a crowded apartment building, WiFi might now work all the time, for various reasons.
+If you work from a crowded apartment building, Wi-Fi might now work all the time, for various reasons.
 It took me some effort to set it up because my desk was not so close to the router.
 Buying a very long [ethernet](https://en.wikipedia.org/wiki/Ethernet) cable and plugging it in the router and my desktop machine improved my internet speed, latency and stability significantly.
 I would recommend [fast.com](https://fast.com/) (by Netflix) for testing your connection.

 Sometimes I work while traveling, and setting up my phone as a router works great.